World Class 14.5″ Antiquated Vajrasattva Statue

 A Vajrasattva statue is the Sambhogakaya embodiment of Vajradhara Buddha.
 Additionally, Tibetan Buddhists strongly associate Vajrasattva with karma purification rituals.
 Indeed, Vajrasattva is a complex deity.
 However, devotees believe that reciting his mantra will clean the five aggregates of all past negative karma.

 Vajrasattva has a 100 syllable mantra and a much shorter 6 syllable mantra.
-Although lamas teach devotees they are equally effective, the 100 syllable mantra is clearly more difficult.
+Although lamas teach devotees that both mantras are equally effective, the 100 syllable mantra is clearly more difficult.
 Nonetheless, all devotees need to say is “Om Vajrasattva Hum” and the deity will heed their call.